 As we kept talking, I told Hassan about the fiasco with the glasses project in Jonathan’s village – how the Ministry official rudely refused to let us distribute glasses there, because he was worried the technology of the glasses would put doctors out of business.
 I reiterated the point that the official was incredibly rude to us.
 “Maybe he has diabetes,” Hassan planted a huge smile across his face, “and he should come to our workshop.”
 Ah, yes, the “people with diabetes are irritable” joke: very clever, Hassan.
 Clever indeed.

 Maybe that’s just it, though.
-He has this clever way of taking something heavy or serious and joking about it without trivializing it.
+He has this clever way of taking something heavy or serious and joking about it without trivializing it too much.
 He’s the same man who, while helping me fix my refrigerator, yelled at a guy for trying to convert me to Islam: “Stop trying to convert him!
 Do you want to convert to Christianity?
 Shut up at do your work and just fix the fridge already.”
 And then he turned to me with a huge grin and shook my hand.
 That always gave me a deep appreciation for Hassan who is probably more devout as a Muslim than the man who was trying to convert me.

 As things are coming to a close, one thing I’ll have to figure out is how to properly say goodbye to Hassan.
 I thought about writing a letter, as I’m prone to do, but even though I think I could pull it off, it would just take an ungodly amount of time to write a letter in Arabic, and I’d never have the guarantee that he’d understand it all.
 I also considered giving him honey or a few little gifts.
 I don’t know how I’ll handle this goodbye exactly.
 It’s near impossible to sum up in one goodbye what someone has meant to you, especially when you suspect you’ll never see them again.
 I don’t know if that’s true, you know, that I’ll never see Hassan again, but I know it’s a real possibility.
 I hope the best for him, and as I am preparing to leave, it is very comforting to see where things are for him, with the Ministry building him a new house and adding a second level to the youth center.